Pension scheme managers use their excellent leadership and analytical skills to ensure that pension schemes operate effectively and sustainably

-As a pension scheme manager, you'll ensure that pension schemes operate effectively and sustainably.
-Your main task will be to manage a pension fund - a large pot of money paid in by companies and individuals over many years to provide benefits in retirement.
+As a pension scheme manager, your main task will be to manage a pension fund - a large pot of money paid in by companies and individuals over many years to provide benefits in retirement.

 You may coordinate schemes that are managed by a company or employer, a benefits consultancy, a public sector pensions provider or an insurance company.